StateX class topic

 StateX<T extends StatefulWidget> Get started StateX class Using FutureBuilder Using InheritedWidget Error handling Testing Event handling

-The extension of the State class.
+An extension of Flutter's State class.

 Uuid StateX class State Object Controller